AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-configuration.md

 ## Integrate with Adobe I/O {#aio-integration}

-Before you can tag their images using SCS, integrate [!DNL Adobe Experience Manager] with the Smart Content Service using Adobe I/O. Use this configuration to access the Smart Content Service from within [!DNL Experience Manager].

-The article details out the following key tasks that are required to configure the Smart Content Service.
-At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe I/O gateway before forwarding your request to the Smart Content Service.
+Before you can tag the images using SCS, integrate [!DNL Adobe Experience Manager] with the Smart Tags service using Adobe I/O. At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe I/O gateway before forwarding your request to the service.

-* Create a Smart Content Service configuration in [!DNL Experience Manager] to generate a public key.
+* Create a configuration in [!DNL Experience Manager] to generate a public key.
 Obtain public certificate for OAuth integration.
 * Create an integration in Adobe I/O and upload the generated public key.
 * Configure your [!DNL Experience Manager] instance using the API key and other credentials from Adobe I/O.
 * Optionally, enable auto-tagging on asset upload.

 ### Prerequisites for Adobe I/O integration {#prerequisite-for-aio-integration}

-Before you can use the Smart Content Service, ensure the following to create an integration on Adobe I/O:
+Before you can use the Smart Tags, ensure the following to create an integration on Adobe I/O:

 * An Adobe ID account that has administrator privileges for the organization.
-* The Smart Content Service service is enabled for your organization.
+* The Smart Tags is enabled for your organization.

 ### Obtain a public certificate {#obtain-public-certificate}